Dietary guide

 - Casual

-Gyumon Halal Wagyu Ramen
+Gyumon Halal Ramen Asakusa: Wagyu Broth, No Pork

 Pork-free wagyu beef ramen (broth from 20+ wagyu cuts & seasonings)